What You Should Know

 When purchasing Homeowners insurance, residents will need complete coverage as would be required on any free standing home.
 (HO-3).

-Among other things, the HOA is responsible for maintaining roofs, pool, ponds, fountains, exterior painting, water/sewer, and trash removal.
+Among other things, the HOA is responsible for maintaining roofs, lawn cutting, pool, ponds, fountains, exterior painting, water/sewer, and trash removal.
 Also, all common areas are maintained by the HOA.
 Homeowners are responsible for courtyards and rear lanais and/or patios.

 Some people still call The Clearing...….condos!